gecko0307/dagon2/doc/resources.md

 Loading assets from disk and decoding them are huge performance bottlenecks, and the overhead of decoding different asset formats vary widely.
 Some formats are very GPU-friendly and can be used directly, with little to no pre-processing, but some are rather quirky to load.
 Dagon hides almost all complexity of the asset pipeline under the hood, providing great support for many kinds of asset formats.
 It also allows for efficient transcoding and caching to reduce subsequent loading times.

-Assets can be loaded directly, one by one, or in batch using the asset manager that allows to load them asynchronously (see below).
+Assets can be loaded imperatively, one by one, or declaratively, in batch (see below).

 ## Shader Modules